Updated 9.16.24

 Benefits of Fractional Interest Real Estate Investing

 Traditionally, real estate investors have focused on owning 100% of a single property.
 This strategy may be useful for smaller, potentially riskier “mom-and-pop” types of investments but is not practical for larger properties.
+It is the bigger is (potentially) better concept.

 Until recently, owning high-quality property leased to regional and national credit tenants was simply out of the reach of most investors due to the large capital requirements and expertise required.